robertbasic/robertbasic.com-hugo/content/blog/prooph-command-bus.md

 date = 2017-11-03T09:10:53+01:00
 title = "Prooph command bus"
 slug = "prooph-command-bus"
-description = ""
-tags = [""]
-categories = [""]
-2017 = ["11"]
+description = "How to use the Prooph service bus to dispatch and handle commands" tags = ["prooph", "php", "cqrs", "service bus", "command", "command bus"] categories = ["Programming", "Software", "Development"] 2017 = ["11"]
 +++

-Prooph is a CQRS and Event Sourcing component for PHP, and as they state on their website, they:
+[Prooph](http://getprooph.org/) is a CQRS and Event Sourcing component for PHP, and as they state on their website:

 <blockquote>
-[Prooph components] include everything to get you started with CQRS and Event Sourcing.
+Prooph components include everything to get you started with CQRS and Event Sourcing.
 </blockquote>

-CQRS and Event Sourcing go hand in hand with Domain Driven Design, and are patterns and methodologies that are here to help us make complicated and complex software designs more manageable, and all around better.
+CQRS and Event Sourcing go hand in hand with Domain Driven Design, but can be used outside of DDD too.
+They are patterns and methodologies that are here to help us make complicated and complex software designs more manageable, and all around better.
 Or make them even more complicated and complex.

 In any case, I believe DDD is the way to go forward, as it puts communication with business stakeholders front and center, and at the end of the day, communication is the key to the success of any software project.

-## A sprinkle of theory
+## A tiny drop of theory

 CQRS stands for Command Query Responsibility Segregation.